eddpeterson/theBucketList/Readme.md

 ## BUGS
 * Do not allow adding empty title goals in jQuery
 * When changing date, should automatically move todo to appropriate category
-* Remove button should appear only when mouse over
 * Rename functionality is buggy and need to create alternative
 * Rename button should appear when mouse over

 ## Design
+* LOGO: Things I'd like to do before I kick the bucket
-* It needs to be warm
+* Design needs to be warm and simple

+### About page
+* Should display facebook friends using the application if you are logged in to facebook
+* Place for video

+### Goals page
-* Add icons to Personal, Family, Friends, Work, Social
+* Add icons to Personal, Family, Friends, Work, Social (big icon on top and small icons near each of the goals)
+* Add kind of recycle bin icon instead of Remove button
+* Change "Add" button to something other?
-* Emphasize those frames, that have more items than others
+* Emphasize those frames, that have more items than others (if Friends have more goals than Work, it should be visible to user)

+### Timeline page
+* Use goals small icons
+* Create status indicator (completed or not completed goal).
+Nice button that slides like here: http://www.heroku.com/pricing#0-0+shared

+### N% goals completeness
+* Like LinkedIn when you go to edit profile

+### Jquery improvements
-* While draging, make it visible where it will be placed and add animation when placing item in todo list (like in pudding)
+* While dragging, make it visible where it will be placed and add animation when placing item in todo list (like in pudding)

 ## Security